The Middle East

 From Ghat on the Western border of Tripoli (Libya) to Medina in Saudia Arabia is about 1,900 statute miles to the East.
 From Cairo South to Khartoum the distance is over 1,000 miles.
 Wadi Gazouza lay about 60 miles South-West of Port Sudan on the line to Haiya.
 There the line branched, continuing West to Atbara and Khartoum or on South to Kassala.

 Cairo c 1940 (CFR Clark collection)

-On this tear-sheet from a Services leaflet of about 1940 vintage, the Empire Services Club on Shari Emad El Din (now Shari Muhammad Farid) is marked by hand, suggesting it was available to NCOs.
+On this tear-sheet from a Services leaflet of about 1940 vintage in my collection of Dad’s papers, the Empire Services Club on Shari Emad El Din (now Shari Muhammad Farid) is marked by hand, suggesting it was available to NCOs.

 The face of Central Cairo is much changed since 1940, in streetscape and name.
 The Egyptian Museum and the Abdin or Abidin palace remain recognisable landmarks today, whereas the Ezbekiah Garden is much reduced, built on in part and divided by a main thoroughfare.
 Many streets have been renamed and much reshaped.
 On this little map, perhaps not to scale, the area shown may be about 3 miles across.
 North to the left.